 To every client in this category, keep in mind, it’s totally fine to contact us at that particular time.

-Clients who love discussing their project.
+6. Clients who love discussing their project

 Sharing is caring.
 Once in a blue moon, there’s a client that openly discusses their project with us.
 They don’t see us merely as a designer, but more like a business partner.
 When it comes to privacy, they don’t distance us with their data.
-And everyone shall too, because we guarantee the data of our clients with safety.
+And everyone shall too because we guarantee the data of our clients with safety.

-On the plus side, we can learn new stuffs within the scope we design.
+On the plus side, we can learn new pieces of stuff within the scope we design.
 If you’re a doctor, tell us the way you handle a patient, if you’re a fashionista, tell us about the recent clothing trends.
 If you want us to process the order in a jiffy, you better not be hoping for an awesome outcome.
 Preferably, we love doing something that takes more time, and yet, in returns are more valuable.

-Clients who give vague instruction.
+7. Clients who give vague instruction

 Similar to the previous client category, this client is also keen to share their knowledge.
 Yet, the big difference is, everything they say is as clear as mud.

-Clients who do us for granted.
+8. Clients who do us for granted

 A project can go very smoothly until a client pushes for a refund.
 They claim that our work can’t satisfy them.
 However, no one really knows what’s inside one’s head.
 Do they really mean their dissatisfaction?
 Or they just want to take us for granted?

-For a service-based business, this mediocre practice is a common practice which needs to detect and avoid.
+For a service-based business, this mediocre practice is a common practice that needs to detect and avoid.
 The more this spoiled client delves with our business, the weirder they ask, and it possibly whelms controversy inside the team.
 Without pretense, we’re all don’t want to work 40 hours a week to be that poor for servicing them.

 Thus, we must remember this saying in our head, “It’s better to starve alone than deal with clients who take the food right off your plate.”

-Clients who appear-disappear in a sudden.
+9. Clients who appear-disappear of a sudden

-The next common behaviors of clients is: ghosting.
+The next common behavior of clients is: ghosting.
 They shutdown communication with us without notice.
 Regarding this categorical client, they give another revision after a month we deliver the final result.
 It’s showing that they don’t care about their project that much, hence they straightly accept our work without re-checking it, and reveal some errors all the while before presenting it.

 As commonly happens, we’ll undergo another project in the meantime.
-With sending critical info at the last minute, meaning that they break our timeline.
+By sending critical info at the last minute, meaning that they break our timeline.
 And whenever we schedule calls for discussion, they reluctantly miss it.
 We’re getting old in the face, every day there’s another new line, and this ghostlike client just worsens the condition.

 We never forget a client’s order, but in this case, we will be glad to make an exception.

-Clients who precisely crave perfection.
+10. Clients who precisely crave perfection

 PowerPoint is often seen as trash, an application that is impossible to showcase fascinating visual effects.
 Frankly, that is, and is regarding its limited function as a tool to ease a presentation deliverance, not to create animation and graphic design in general.